storyblok/storyblok-svelte/README.md

   </a>
 </p>

-## TL; DR -
+## TL; DR

 `@storyblok/svelte` helps you connect your Svelte project to Storyblok by:

-- Providing a `storyblokApi` object in your app, which is an instance of [storyblok-js-client](https://github.com/storyblok/storyblok-js-client)
+- Providing the `useStoryblokApi` function to interact with the Storyblok APIs, using the [storyblok-js-client](https://github.com/storyblok/storyblok-js-client)
 - Enabling real time editing through the [Storyblok Bridge](https://www.storyblok.com/docs/Guides/storyblok-latest-js?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-svelte)
-- Providing the `StoryblokComponent`, which enables dynamic component
-- Providing the `StoryblokEditable` to link editable components to the Storyblok Visual Editor
+- Providing the `StoryblokComponent` which allows you to connect your components to the Storyblok Visual Editor

 ## Usage